 Harvesting, Handling, and Marketing Chestnuts

-Most seedling chestnuts with good genetics, if well planted and cared for on a good site, should start bearing when they reach 6’-8’ tall (about 3-4 years with tree shelters, or 5-8 years without).
-You can expect marketable quantities (100 pounds per acre or more) within 5 to 9 years, and a mature level of production (2000 pounds per acre or more) between 12 and 15 years (depending on site, management, and the varieties being grown).
+Most seedling chestnuts with good genetics, if well planted and cared for on a good site, should start bearing when they reach 6’-8’ tall (about 3-4 years).
+You can expect marketable quantities (100 pounds per acre or more) within 6 to 8 years, and a mature level of production (2000 pounds per acre or more) between 12 and 15 years (depending on site, management, and the varieties being grown).

 Post-Harvest Handling